jrabary/dorars-tauri/readme.md

 # Dora + Tauri

 This is a dora + tauri project proof of concept.
-It's trying to show how to use dora with a GUI node build with Taur.
+It's trying to show how to use dora with a GUI node built with Tauri.

 ## How to build the project